3663 Woodward Ave, Suite 150

 Detroit, MI 48201

-The University of Michigan Detroit Center provides a visible symbol of our nearly 200-year relationship with the City of Detroit.
+The University of Michigan Detroit Center provides a visible symbol of our 200-year relationship with the City of Detroit.
 Conveniently located in the heart of the city’s cultural center on Woodward Avenue, the Center is as a gateway for University and urban communities to mutually enrich each other through service, education, research, and cultural exchange.

 Opened in 2005 and reporting to the Office of the Provost, the facility accommodates research projects and outreach initiatives while also offering space for an increasing number of University programs involving Detroit citizens and organizations.
 The facility includes offices and space for meetings, exhibitions, lectures, collaborative work, and more while serving as a home base for students and faculty working on projects in Detroit.